Query Complexity of Approximate Nash Equilibria: The Results

 We will say that an algorithm \emph{solves the problem} $\ned$ in $T$ queries $(x_t)_{t=1}^T$ if it outputs the correct answer for every sequence of answers $(w_t)_{t=1}^T$ where $||w_t-u(x_t)||_\infty < \delta$ for all $t\in [T]$.

 For every distribution query $x$, the answer $u(x)$ can be well approximated by a long enough sequence of pure action queries, simply by sampling from the distribution $x$ in an i.i.d. manner (see \cite{LMM}).
-Hence the impossibility result of Theorem \ref{theo:main} yields an impossibility result also for the distribution model.
+Hence the impossibility result of theorems \ref{theo:main} and \ref{theo:bin} yields an impossibility result also for the distribution model.